 In addition to the University's requirements for the MA, the Department of Religion requires proficiency in a modern foreign language, normally German.
 Another modern foreign language may be substituted only if the student, with the consent of their adviser, can show that it is more relevant to their thesis research.
-For theses written in the areas of Old Testament, New Testament, or Patristics, the primary ancient languages are required in addition to the modern foreign language requirement.
+For research in textual and/or historical studies, the primary ancient languages are required in addition to the modern foreign language requirement.
 Among the twenty-four required credit hours for the degree, a student must successfully complete REL 705 and 706 for admission to candidacy.